FedeDP/falco-website/content/en/docs/plugins/developers_guide.md

 `plugin_info.h` is not included with the dummy plugin, but you can retrieve it from [here](https://github.com/falcosecurity/libs/blob/master/userspace/libscap/plugin_info.h).
 The exact value for CFLAGS will depend on the location of `plugin_info.h` relative to dummy.go.
 In the plugins repository, `plugin_info.h` is two directories above `dummy.go`, hence the `../../`.

 The go module `falcosecurity/plugin-sdk-go` has its own [documentation](https://pkg.go.dev/falcosecurity/plugin-sdk-go) as well.

+Note that because `plugin-sdk-go/wrappers` was imported, `plugin-sdk-go/free` was also imported, to define a `plugin_free_mem()` function that frees memory allocated in the wrapper functions.

 ### Info Functions